pradyuman001/WhatsApp_Clone/README.md

 Hello, This is Project is About WhatsApp UI Clone.

-This project was made in 100% KOTLIN Language
+This project was made in 100% KOTLIN Language.

+With the help of Recycler View I made Responsive WhatsApp UI.

+Here are some Screensot of UI.